 The 237 consists of a circuit board with interlacing gold-plated fingers.
 Condensation on the sensor lowers the resistance between the fingers, which is measured by the datalogger.

 The resistance of the sensor at the wet/dry transition point should be determined.
-A sharp change in resistance occurs in the wet-dry transition on the uncoated sensor; normally the transition is between 50 and 200 kohms.
-Coated sensors have a poorly defined transition which normally occurs from 20 kohms to above 1,000 kohms.
-For best results, the leaf wetness sensor should be field calibrated since the transition point will vary for different areas and vegetation.
+A sharp change in resistance occurs in the wet-dry transition on the uncoated sensor; normally the transition is between 50 and 200 kohm.
+Coated sensors have a poorly defined transition, which normally occurs from 20 kohm to above 1,000 kohm.
+For best results, the leaf wetness sensor should be field calibrated because the transition point will vary for different areas and vegetation.

 |Resistance at Wet/Dry Transition||